 WordPress can be used to build simple or complex websites

-WordPress is often thought of as a blogging tool but it’s so much more flexible than that.
-Plugins can be installed that give WordPress additional functionality and make it invaluable for your organisation.
+WordPress is very flexible and can be used to build almost any kind of website.
+Plugins can be installed that give additional functionality and make it invaluable for your organisation.

 There are frequent upgrades and improvements

 WordPress has a very active community of users and developers committed to its development.
-New versions come out regularly and bring new useful features and improvements.
+New versions come out regularly and bring new useful features and improvements, as well as ensuring it stays safe and secure.

 WordPress is free

-For cash-strapped charities, that’s obviously a good thing.
-However, a free product isn’t necessarily cost-effective in the long-term: what about the cost of installing it and the staff time spent learning to use it?
+You can download and install WordPress for nothing and for charities that’s clearly a good thing.
+However, what about the cost of hosting it, installing it and the staff time spent learning to use it?
 Good news is it’s quick and easy for a web designer to install, and easy for you to learn.

 WordPress is open source

-That means that any web developer can see WordPress’s underlying code and customise any part of it to their own needs.
+That means that any web developer can see the underlying code and customise any part to their own needs.
 Plus when it’s installed within your website no-one can take it away from you.
 It’s a flexible, adaptable tool and it’s easy to find a web designers with experience of working with it.

-Premium themes tend to be better coded and more reliable, and often have better options for customisation and more features.
+Premium i.e. paid-for themes often have better options for customisation and more features.
 They are usually inexpensive and can save you a great deal of time and money when developing a website.
+Very good themes can be bought from StudioPress and many other reputable theme companies.

-If you have very specific requirements, you could commission me create a theme to match your organisation’s branding and include those features you really need.
+If you require very specific functionality, or have complex branding, you may need to commission a web developer to create a theme to match your organisation’s branding and include those features you really need.

 I would be happy to discuss your needs and help you decide whether WordPress is the right tool for your charity website.
-You can also hire me to install WordPress and themes, to design new themes or customise the way your existing website works.
+You can also hire me to support and maintain an existing website, or customise the way it works, and I can also provide training.